-In the Columns Window you can toggle columns between hidden and visible by clicking on their box in the Visible column.
-To make a group of columns hidden or visible at once, select the corresponding rows (drag the mouse over them to select a contiguous group; hold the Control button down to add more single rows or contiguous groups to the selection) and hit the Hide Selected ( selecting rows, don't drag the mouse over the Visible column, do it somewhere in the middle of the table.
+iuc/icccai columnis In the Columns Window you can toggle columns between hidden and visible by clicking on their box in the Visible column.
+To make a group of columns hidden or visible at once, select the corresponding rows (drag the mouse over them to select a contiguous group; hold the Control button down to add more single rows or contiguous groups to the selection) and hit the Hide Selected ( ) or Reveal Selected ( ) button in the toolbar or menu.
+Note when selecting rows, don't drag the mouse over the Visible column, do it somewhere in the middle of the table.
 The Hide All ( $\square$ ) and Reveal All ( $\square$ ) buttons set all columns in the table invisible or visible - a useful convenience if you've got a very wide table.